395px

 And thicken it with gentle

-Neat gestures
+Careful gestures

-From the rocker cut
+From the cut rocker

-From fig tree branches
+Of fig tree branches

-That the nap gives shadows,
+That in the afternoon gives shade

 And if you want, add

-A pinch of jume ashes
+A pinch of jume ash

-That plant that summarizes
+That plant that sums up

 The salty deserts